microsoft/OHDSIonAzure/docs/troubleshooting/troubleshooting_atlas_webapi.md

 3. Confirm connectivity for the [Build Agent to Azure SQL](#connecting-the-build-agent-to-azure-sql)
 4. Restart the App Service in the portal
 ![Restart Azure App Service](/docs/media/azure_app_service_restart.png)
-5. Run the [Broadsea Release Pipeline](/pipelines/README.md#broadsea-release-pipeline) on your feature branch to get Azure App Service to pull the Broadsea Webtools image from ACR and refresh WebAPI.
-Make sure you have updated your [variables.yaml](/docs/update_your_variables.yaml.md) for your environment.
+5. Run the [Broadsea Release Pipeline](/pipelines/README.md#broadsea-release-pipeline) on your feature branch to get Azure App Service to pull the [Broadsea Webtools](/apps/broadsea-webtools/README.md) image from ACR and refresh WebAPI.
+Make sure you have updated your [variable groups](/docs/update_your_variable_groups.md) to reflect your environment.

 ### Manually Check logs from Azure App Service